Aryeh Deri: Early life

 Aryeh Makhlouf Deri was born in Meknes, Morocco, to Esther and Eliyahu Deri.
 His parents lived in one of the new wealthy districts of the city and were influenced by French culture.
 His father owned a successful tailoring business; his family were modern Orthodox Jews.
 At the age of 5, Deri was enrolled at Ozar Hatorah, a school that combined secular and Orthodox Jewish religious education.
-In 1968, at the age of 9, his family made Aliyah and settled in Bat Yam.
+In 1968, at the age of nine, his family immigrated to Israel and settled in Bat Yam.
 Deri attended a religious boarding school in Hadera.
 In 1973, he began to study at Porat Yosef, a leading Sephardic yeshiva in Jerusalem.
 In May 1976, he transferred to Hebron Yeshiva, where he received his rabbinical ordination.

 After completing his yeshiva studies, Deri was appointed secretary of the Haredi settlement of Ma'ale Amos, and joined the Gush Etzion Regional Council.
 In 1983, he was appointed administrative manager of Lev Banim Yeshiva.